Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “buy me! buy me!” and suddenly I was handing over money.

 The goal of VTEC is to have the torque-forward benefits of a two-valve engine at low RPM, and high power at higher RPM.

 Unfortunately, VTEC was an unwelcome addition for many VFR lovers.
-The early models (2006-2007) had what many people called a quite abrupt VTEC valve actuation, which could be alarming when coming out of a corner — a bit like a turbocharger coming on after turbo lag.
-I’m pretty sure that you could call this “character” if you wanted, and with the passage of time it is becoming a historic curiosity, like the turbocharged CX500 Turbo.
+The early models (before 2007) had what many people called “abrupt” VTEC valve actuation, which could be alarming when coming out of a corner — a bit like a turbocharger coming on after turbo lag.
+I’m pretty sure that you could call this “character” if you wanted, and with the passage of time, it is becoming a historic curiosity, like the turbocharged CX500 Turbo.
 Never a great idea, but super cool to have in the garage these days.

 By 2007, Honda changed the ECU mapping to engage VTEC at 6,400 RPM.
 This was a much smoother transition.

 Another significant change for the 6th gen was the move to chain-driven cams.
 The goal of this move was to reduce weight and noise, but many VFR owners actually loved the whine of gear-driven cams, and didn’t want another thing to maintain periodically (though very infrequently).

 Finally, the 6th gen retained linked braking, which some people complain about (but which, in most street usage, is not noticeable by many riders).

 Not really a generation by itself, but in 2011 Honda introduced the VFR800X Crossrunner in many markets (though not in the US).

 The Crossrunner was a VFR800 but in touring form.
 Same engine, but with a different riding position that’s more upright, supported by taller handlebars.